rtu715/NAS-Bench-360/README.md

 which can be found inside each folder with the associated name, i.e. "darts/" for GAEA PC-DARTS and "densenas/" for DenseNAS.

+To run these algorithms on 1D tasks, we've adapted their search spaces whose experiments are provided in "darts_1d/" for GAEA PC-DARTS (1D) and "densenas_1d/" for DenseNAS(1D).

+Two task-specific NAS methods are implemented: Auto-DeepLab for dense prediction tasks in "autodeeplab/" and AMBER for 1D prediction tasks in "AMBER/".

 We also implement procedure for running and tuning hyperparameters of the backbone architecture Wide ResNet ([paper link]( http://arxiv.org/abs/1605.07146)), in "backbone/".
+The 1D-customized Wide ResNet is in "backbone_1d/".

 To modify the random seed for each experiment, modify the number under